Pull-Push/Smershdern/README.md

 5/24/24 - found much better way to set up randomized. need to figure out removal of duplicates from each list

 5/25/24 - finished the randomizer..finally. need to port output to view to display on front end

+5/27/24 - reorganized file stucture to allow operation to function properly